fieldtrip/website/development/modules.md

 ## Modules that act as sub-toolboxes

 There are some low-level features of the FieldTrip code that are of interest to other Open Source software developers.
-To facilitate the re-use of those functions, we have split them off into seperate modules.
+To facilitate the re-use of those functions, we have split them off into separate modules.
 You can download these modules as stand-alone code from our ftp server, and use them in your own projects.
 It would be nice if you attribute this to our work, e.g. by providing a link to our FieldTrip website.

 *  [fileio](/development/fileio) import various EEG/MEG file formats into MATLAB
 *  [preproc](/development/preproc) preprocessing of EEG/MEG data, such as filtering and detrending